Kashalls/Havana-Discord-Bot/README.md

 ### Making a bot account
 To get started with the bot, you must first create a bot account through Discord.
 To do this, you're going to head [here](https://discordapp.com/developers/applications/me) and click on `New App`

-Once you've made the application, you'll need to make a bot account for it.
+Once you"ve made the application, you"ll need to make a bot account for it.
 To do this, just click on `Create a Bot User`

 ![Create Bot Account](https://i.imgur.com/rsVbxSc.png)

-Under the `Bot` section, you'll be able to decide whether or not you want your bot to be public or not, but what we need from this section at the moment is the token.
+Under the `Bot` section, you"ll be able to decide whether or not you want your bot to be public or not, but what we need from this section at the moment is the token.
 Click `Reveal token` and copy the token it displays

 ![Bot Token](https://i.imgur.com/wSScIC5.png)